SpaceWaffle42/YouDownload/README.md

 # YouDownload
 YouDownload is a YouTube downloader, hosted within a Flask-based web application.
 Designed for local deployment, YouDownload is a user-friendly web interface that enables users to effortlessly download videos from YouTube directly to their devices.
-This hosted provides the convenience of web access, allowing users to download from any device within their network.
+Allowing users to download from any device within their network.

 ## Features
 - Resolution selection